 Our emphasis on the cognitive and emotional adjustments of brain injury, along with our integration of smart devices, provide students with a well-rounded educational experience that can generalize to their day-to-day lives.

-California residents pay the standard community college enrollment fee (see Fees and Expenses); out-of-state students are subject to non-California resident policies and tuition (see also Residence Requirements).
+California residents pay the standard community college enrollment fee (see Tuition & Fees); out-of-state students are subject to non-California resident policies and tuition (see also Residence Requirements).
 Nominal fees* for materials and supplies may be required.

 * Department of Rehabilitation (D.R.) consumers may have fees paid by D.R.
 California residents receiving SSI and other low-income students may be eligible for financial aid assistance.
 For more information, please visit the Coast District Financial Aid web page.